Hatito from the Chief of the Piqua Shawnee Tribe:

-Since establishing the Alabama Indian Affairs Commission more than thirty-four years ago, the State of Alabama Indian Affairs Commission has lawfully voted and officially recognized only nine Native American Indian tribes including the Piqua Shawnee Tribe.
+Since establishing the Alabama Indian Affairs Commission more than thirty-four years ago, the State of Alabama Indian Affairs Commission has lawfully voted and officially recognized a total of nine indigenous Native Indian tribes of Alabama including the Piqua Shawnee Tribe.

 The state government has promoted the recognition of the Piqua Shawnee Tribe's contributions to the State of Alabama including designating Columbus Day to be jointly celebrated as American Indian Heritage Day.

 The Piqua Shawnee Tribe is a voting member of: (1) the Alabama Indian Affairs Commission and (2) the National Congress of American Indians, the oldest and largest organization representing both federal and state recognized American Indian Tribes in the United States and Canada.